Evotec-isRD/GNN-MorphMap/README.md

 # GNN-MorphMap
 Validation of the morphological fingerprint gene-gene similarities using knowledge graph and graph neural networks

-This repository hosts knowledge graph analysis scripts associated with our paper titled 'Title'.
+This repository hosts knowledge graph analysis scripts associated with our paper titled 'Morphological map of under- and over-expression of genes in human cells'.
 The parent repository can be found at: [2024_Chandrasekaran_Morphmap](https://github.com/jump-cellpainting/2024_Chandrasekaran_Morphmap).

 ## Installation